 - The end of Puella Magi Madoka Magica The Movie: Rebellion features Homura admitting her feelings for Madoka are romantic in nature, and strong enough to rewrite the entire universe in order to make her beloved happy forever — which unfortunately involves sealing away her divine powers.
 Kyoko and Sayaka are also shown being quite fond of each other but still maintain plausible deniability.

-- Sakura Trick is build around this trope.
+- Sakura Trick is built around this trope.
 The main characters Yuu and Haruka make out with each other Once an Episode and didn't even mind same-sex marriages, and all other schoolgirls from that show also seem to have more or less lesbian tendencies, with the probably exception of Yuzu.

 - Prunus Girl has three girls who are lesbians, two of which are in a relationship, who both like to flirt with and tease the third, and a pair of adult teachers who started their relationship while in school.